connorguerin/Music-Maker/README.md

 # catchiness-quantified
-Python project that identifies patterns in chart topping songs
+Python project that identifies music and lyric patterns in chart topping songs